ubc-library-rc/sentiment-analysis/content/introduction.md

 ---
  layout: default
  title: Introduction to Sentiment Analysis
+ parent: Outline
-nav_order: 2
+ nav_order: 3
 ---
 # An Introduction to Sentiment Analysis
 Placeholder for first page of lesson